Sangvi Surya: Economy

-Most of Population stayed in the City like Pune & Mumbai.
+Most of Population stayed in the City like Pune and Mumbai.
 Once in a year all the people come together for the Festival called Jatra of Shah Sikandar Baba in the month of December.
 For this festival people travel from cities such as Pune and Mumbai.
 This Festival is organized in such a way that large crowds come together and enjoy it.